 NOTE: Racial disparities across regions determined by dividing the proportion of Black youth moving forward at each decision point by the proportion of white youth moving forward at each decision point.
-For example, a rate of 1.5 indicates that Black youth are 50 percent more likely than white youth to move forward at that decision point.
-Rate of detention based on total number of petitioned complaints.
-Rate of transfer based on total number of petitioned complaints.
-Rate of delinquent adjudications based on total number of petitioned complaints.
-Rate of delinquent adjudications based on total number of petitioned complaints.
-Rate of delinquent.
+For example, a rate of 1.5 indicates that Black youth are 50 percent more likely than white youth to move forward at that decision point. ^a Rate of detention based on total number of petitioned complaints. ^b Rate of transfer based on total number of petitioned complaints. ^c Rate of delinquent adjudications based on total number of petitioned complaints. ^d Rate of commitment based on total number of complaints adjudicated delinquent.